dianzi34/TrailRank/README.md

 - **Reviews & Ratings**: Rate trails (1-10 scale) and share experiences with the community
 - **User Profiles**: Follow other users, view followers and following lists
 - **Social Features**: Build connections with other hikers
+- **PDF Export**: Download trail guides as PDF files for offline use

 ## 🛠️ Tech Stack